 When adding second runs to your routine, it becomes even more important to include a warm-up before every run and at least a short cool down after every run in order to avoid injuries and minimize muscle soreness.

-In order to avoid overtraining, it is also important to maintain recovery days and truly rest on your “off” days.
+It is also important to maintain recovery days and truly rest on your “off” days to avoid overtraining.

 10% Rule

-Runners have long been advised to avoid increasing their weekly mileage by more than ten percent per week, and this rule holds true when adding double runs.
+Runners have long been advised to avoid increasing their weekly mileage by more than ten percent per week, and this rule holds true when adding double sessions.

 Therefore, while adding a second run to a day is a good way to increase mileage, that increase should still be gradual in order to avoid injury or other overtraining problems.